nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-ServicePlatforms.md

   - within one ARC
   - across ARCs covering routine measurements

+## Publication

+At some point you or your clients will want to publish the project

+:warning: Both these routines are work in progress.

 ## Meet your clients in an ARC

 ![](ARC-ServicePlatforms-images/servicePlatform-Timeline.drawio.png)

 - you decide wether you meet the researchers half the way, let them initiate the ARC or